cybozu/neco-containers/bmc-log-collector/docs/design.md

 - Method 2: Create a CSV file by adding to the existing functions.

 #### Advantages of using Method 1
-Reduced risk of failure due to fewer dependent components
+- Reduced risk of failure due to fewer dependent components

 #### Disadvantages of using Method 1
-Complex processes to retrieve data from databases, serfs, etc. must be written.
+- Complex processes to retrieve data from databases, serfs, etc. must be written.

 #### Advantages of adopting Method 2
-Programming and testing can be reduced, and the construction period can be shortened.
+- Programming and testing can be reduced, and the construction period can be shortened.

 #### Disadvantages of adopting Method 2
-If an existing function fails, the main function stops.
+- If an existing function fails, the main function stops.

-#### Decision
+### Decision and Reason
 Adopt method 2.
 As a countermeasure against failure, minimize the impact by using the last updated CSV file when the existing function stops.